 Yes, we are serious.
 And with fantasy football season fast approaching, what better time to dig into the hows and whys.

-On the surface, it sounds frivolous and silly, but playing fantasy sports with your kids can benefit divorced dads in a number of ways.
+On the surface, it sounds frivolous and silly, but playing fantasy sports with your kids can benefit divorced dads in multiple ways.
 It helps develop skills, teach life lessons, and strengthen relationships, among other pluses.

 They Teach Patience and Perseverance

 Fantasy sports represent a commitment.
 This isn’t quick, easy gratification.

 You have to pay attention and persevere through an entire season.
 The initial drafts take preparation and research.
 And once you have a team, you must look at matchups, track injuries, dig into player histories, examine statistics, and more.

 Sure, you can set a roster and let it go, but to do it right takes dedication and patience.
 It may be a game, but it can help instill these values in your kids.

 Related Reading: What are the Odds of Getting Primary Custody?

 Math isn’t always every kid’s favorite subject.
 Some love it, while others take some coaxing to put two and two together.

 Fantasy sports involves all kinds of math, from keeping track of points to breaking down statistics and more.